 After installation, monitoring wells will be developed to remove the fine material which may have settled within the filter pack and to improve/restore the hydraulic communication with the surrounding formation.
-Traditional best practice techniques and procedures shall be subject to modification to prevent the introduction of non-site-derived contaminants including PFAS into target samples as discussed in Sections 1 and 2.
+Monitoring well development will be performed or overseen by a field geologist.
+Traditional best practice techniques and procedures shall be subject to modification to prevent the introduction of non-site-derived contaminants including PFAS into target samples as discussed in Section 1.
 Table 1 includes a summary of prohibited and acceptable PFAS items.